 each bent over a writing tablet.

-Take a look at this list of very different approaching to the theme of travelling, or embarking on a journey:
+Take a look at this list of very different approaches to the theme of traveling, or embarking on a journey:

 - ‘Travel’ by Edna St. Vincent Millay

 - ‘Postcard from a Travel Snob’ by Sophie Hannah